Kibble-Zurek mechanism in polariton graphene: Results and discussion

-However, we have found that the vortices are pinned to the minima of the density (which are at the centers of the unit cells) if the characteristic interaction energy $\alpha n$ is sufficient.
-In this regime the vortex mutual annihilation is effectively suppressed.
-The condition for the transition between the two regimes is $\alpha n\sim J$, where $J$ is the characteristic width of the energy band.
-With the parameters of a typical GaAs-based polariton graphene $J\approx 0.25$~meV\cite{Jacqmin2014}, we find a critical interaction energy of the order of 0.5~meV.
-In this case, the vortex lifetime is infinite, their numbers do not change over time (blue and cyan points), and they can be counted even in a cw experiment by self-interference measurements \cite{Sala2015}, because they are completely pinned and do not move at all.
+However, we have found that the vortices are pinned to the minima of the density (which are at the centers of the unit cells) if the characteristic interaction energy $g n$ \tcr{(with $n$ being the maximal value of the density observed at the centers of the lattice sites)} is sufficient. \tcr{Vortex pinning is a well-known phenomenon, which has enabled the first experimental observation of a quantum vortex in liquid helium \cite{vinen1958detection}.
+It also occurs in superconductors \cite{blatter1994vortices} and in atomic condensates \cite{Tung2006}.
+However, in most cases vortices are pinned to defects.
+Pinning to a lattice requires the vortex size $\xi=\hbar/\sqrt{2gnm}$ to be comparable with the lattice parameter $a$.
+For atomic condensates in optical lattices, the pinning transition was considered theoretically \cite{Pu2005,Tsubota2006} and demonstrated experimentally \cite{Tung2006}.
+The possibility to prevent the vortex decay in the Kibble-Zurek mechanism by the pinning was suggested by Zurek \cite{Zurek1996} for superconductors in 2D.
+We note that the boundary of the system not only attracts vortices (which could pin them), but also acts as a source of decay, as a region of zero density where the phase is not defined.} When the vortices are pinned, the vortex mutual annihilation is effectively suppressed.
+The condition for the transition between the two regimes is $g n\sim t$, where $t$ is the characteristic width of the energy band.
+With the parameters of a typical GaAs-based polariton graphene $t\approx 0.25$~meV\cite{Jacqmin2014}, we find a critical interaction energy of the order of 0.5~meV. \tcr{Above this value, the vortices are pinned to the lattice.} In this case, the vortex lifetime is infinite, their numbers do not change over time (blue and cyan points \tcr{in Fig.~\ref{fig2}(b)}), and they can be counted even in a cw experiment by self-interference measurements \cite{Sala2015}, because they are completely pinned and do not move at all.
 The possibilities to stabilize vortices in polariton condensates in inhomogeneous systems were found previously experimentally and theoretically in Refs.~\cite{sanvitto2010persistent,Ma2017vort}.

 Now that we have established the possibility of the experimental measurement of the scaling and demonstrated the formation of the topological defects in numerical experiments, let us discuss the scaling of their density that one can expect to observe.
 In Kibble-Zurek mechanism, the scaling of the density of the topological defects with the dimensionless temperature $\epsilon$ in vicinity of the transition is determined by two scaling exponents: $\nu$, the critical exponent of the correlation length, and $z$, the dynamic critical exponent \cite{campo2014universality}.
 The correlation length writes